MattiJH/sandbox-project/README.md

 # Item Management System

 A full-stack web application for managing items, built with Spring Boot, Angular, and MariaDB.
-The application demonstrates a modern microservices architecture with containerized services.
+The application demonstrates a modern microservices architecture with containerized services and Infrastructure as Code (IaC).

 ## System Architecture